 Amrit is one of the people who inspired me to start my own blog.
 She is confident in her own skin and campaigns for body positivity.
 I have relied on Amrit many a time for my hair and makeup needs, as her talents extend to more than radio production, blogging/vlogging, charity work and modelling.I invited Amrit to write a guest post for A Rosie World.
 You can read it here.

 OK, so I’m cheating here a bit but I have to mention these lovely ladies.
-They’re my sisters-in-law, married to Sukh’s cousins (we have a huge extended family!).
-I’ve been married over 16 years and these girls only joined the family in the last couple of years.
+They’re my sisters-in-law and married to Sukh’s cousins.
+We have a huge extended family and these girls only joined the family in the last couple of years.
 Even though I am much older than them, they evoke a new youth in me and prove you’re never too old to make new friends.

 Moon is a fellow blogger and style queen.
 We’re always talking about social media, the blogging world and sharing ideas.
 She’s a go-getter like Amrit and I admire her proactivity.
 You can follow her work here.